Security

 To protect against the threat of liquid explosives to aviation, there are rules for taking powers, liquids, aerosols and gels (PLAGs) on flights in and out of Australia.

-PLAGs are classified as any inorganic powers, liquids, gels, creams, pastes or substances in an aerosol container.
+PLAGs are classified as any inorganic powders, liquids, gels, creams, pastes or substances in an aerosol container.
 This includes water, drinks, toiletries, perfumes, cosmetics, talcum powder and food items that contain high volumes of liquids (soups, yoghurts, etc).
 It also applies to jam, honey and preserves.

 For further information on powers, liquid, aerosol or gel items for babies or infants on international flights please visit the TravelSECURE website.